juhofriman/json-to-csv-mapper/README.md

 // Should output
-1,Jack,kerouac,"He's super interesting writer and ""boheme""" 2,Ernest,Hemingway,"He wrote ""The Man and the Sea"""
+1,male,Jack kerouac,"He's super interesting writer and ""boheme""" 2,male,Ernest Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane Austen,"was an English novelist whose works of romantic fiction"

 // You can get header fields and use callback functions for formatting values (even nested values like in this case)
 // If you have date data you can use something like moment.js for formatting on those callbacks var csvStr = jsonCsvMapper.materialize(data, jsonCsvMapper.spec({addHeader: true})
         .field("id")
+        .field("sex").valueMapping({1: "female", 2: "male"})
         .field("name").valueCallbacks(function(name) { return name.first + " " + name.last; })
         .field("about").escape()
         .build());

 // Should output
-id,name,about
+id,sex,name,about
-1,Jack kerouac,"He's super interesting writer and ""boheme""" 2,Ernest Hemingway,"He wrote ""The Man and the Sea"""
+1,male,Jack kerouac,"He's super interesting writer and ""boheme""" 2,male,Ernest Hemingway,"He wrote ""The Man and the Sea""" 3,female,Jane Austen,"was an English novelist whose works of romantic fiction"

 ```
 What a nice piece of software!